chen0040/java-magento-image-uploader/README.md

 * /tmp/images/5.jpg
 * /tmp/images/6.jpg

-The mapping between each product and each page is done by (product) -> (product.productId % 6 + 1).jpg
+The mapping between each product and each page is done by (product) -> (product.productId % 6 + 1).jpg.
+Note that it is feasible to upload multiple images for each product (as evidenced by the line 'Arrays.asList...' in the above code).

+The 'overwrite' flag if set to true will delete all images originally associated with the product before upload the new images for the product.
+If set to false, it will not upload any images if there already been images associated with the product.

 To upload png images, use uploadPng(...) instead of uploadJpeg(...)